Sylvain-Barde/mic-toolbox/README.md

 The toolbox contains 2 folders:
 - `demo`: this contains two Jupyter notebooks demonstrating the steps required to compare two simulation models using the MIC.
+- `precompiled`: this contains Linux and Windows pre-compiled packages which can be directly used on the relevant platform (details below).
 - `source`: this contains the source cython files and the `__init__.py` file for the package.

 ## Compilation instructions